CELESTIAL STRINGS DUO

 Plan for 'moods' when selecting music for your special day to make your wedding uniquely yours!

-For more than 25 years, my brides and party clients have primarily called
+For more than 25 years, my brides and party clients have called

-to book my services because they want to add a touch of elegance to their
+to book my services primarily because they want to add a touch of elegance

-wedding or special event.
-For them, the heavenly sounds of a concert
+to their wedding or special event.
+For them, the heavenly sounds of a

-grand harp, combined with a violin, flute and cello echoing through the
+concert grand harp, combined with a violin, flute and cello echoing through

 TODAY'S BRIDES AND PARTY PLANNERS WANT MORE